 Assuming that your nanny is one of the good ones- she’ll always want to help out and do a little extra.
 Great nannies always say yes with a smile.
 Just be careful that you don’t take your nanny’s awesome attitude for granted.
-It’s easy for this to happen and to tack on more and more responsibility over time, but remember that she is not your slave, your maid, or your assistant.
-Your nanny is there for the sole job of taking care of your children and making sure that they are safe in your absence.
+It’s easy for this to happen and to tack on more and more responsibility over time.
+Your nanny is not your slave, your maid, or your assistant.
+They are there to take care of your children and make sure that they are safe in your absence.

-Generally nannies will do some light housekeeping and cooking, though this is primarily just the duties related to caring for the children throughout the day.
-For example, it is completely reasonable to have nannies cook meals for the kids when they are with them, as long as you come up with basic meal prep ideas and guidelines for them.
+Generally nannies do some light housekeeping and cooking, though this is primarily related to caring for the children throughout the day.
+It is completely reasonable to have nannies cook meals for the kids when they are with them, as long as you come up with basic meal prep ideas and guidelines for them.
 Cleaning up the meals, and snacks is also totally fine, as well cleaning up toys and play areas.
 Light amounts of laundry, like folding kids clothes and putting them away is fine too.

 If you expect your nanny to do anything more than what’s mentioned above or more than what would be done just by caring for the kids during the day, than you need to make sure that those responsibilities are made clear and that you are compensating your nanny appropriately.
 Doing all of the dishes and laundry for the entire family, extensive amounts of meal prep, and running errands for the household are all things that should be considered extra duties beyond the caregiver responsibilities.
 Make sure that you clearly communicate these duties during the hiring process and that they will be compensated accordingly.